bluesky66-dev/kibana/packages/kbn-optimizer/README.md

 ## Themes

 SASS imports in bundles are automatically converted to CSS for one or more themes.
 In development we build the `v7light` and `v7dark` themes by default to improve build performance.
-When producing distributable bundles the default shifts to `*` so that the distributable bundles will include all themes, preventing the bundles from needing to be rebuilt when users change the active theme in HyperSec Kibana's advanced settings.
+When producing distributable bundles the default shifts to `*` so that the distributable bundles will include all themes, preventing the bundles from needing to be rebuilt when users change the active theme in Kibana's advanced settings.

 To customize the themes that are built for development you can specify the `KBN_OPTIMIZER_THEMES` environment variable to one or more theme tags, or use `*` to build styles for all themes.
 Unfortunately building more than one theme significantly impacts build performance, so try to be strategic about which themes you build.